kailash-manasarovar/statement/docs/timeline/2023/november.md

 - [Nadim Kobesi](https://nadim.computer/), the man who gave me my technical interview, is *apparently* an engineer and cryptographer.
 - Every time he speaks, he prefaces his words with "as an engineer" or "as a security expert", in case we forget I suppose.
 - Nadim is a weird guy but we have a good relationship, initially.
-- I find out that Nadim was originally hired to work in the zero-knowledge engineering department - the engine-room so to speak - and he had lasted one week before he was kicked out and into the technical writing team, where he couldn't do as much damage I assumed.
+- I find out that Nadim was originally hired to work in the zero-knowledge engineering department (zkEVM) - the engine-room so to speak - and he had lasted one week before he was kicked out and into the technical writing team, where he couldn't do as much damage I assumed.
 - The engineers, they told me, were agog at Nadim's output, and they spoke as if he had appeared to know nothing at all about what he was doing.
 - But he could talk; oh he could talk.
 - His patter was exceptional.